deanturpin/thelaststraw/readme.md

 three hours at 110C.
 Check every hour.
 # Fermentation

-Fermentation is not readily practiced by much of society but a great skill and will get you on the road to preserving things when there’s an abundance.
+Fermentation is not readily practiced by much of society but it's a great skill and it will start you on the road to preserving things when there's an abundance.

 All these recipes use a percentage of salt.
-If 1.6% salt is required, 1000g of veg would need 16g of salt.
+If 1.6% salt is stated, 1000g of veg would need 16g of salt.
 But you should always taste the raw mix before bottling.

 ## Basic principles of fermented cabbage
 Shop bought fermented goods are pretty pricey considering it's mostly cabbage.